CScarletF/jitsi/README.md

 ## Known Limitations (RnD)

 - Prosody and jicofo are single-replica SPOFs — acceptable for RnD, revisit for production HA
-- Passwords in values files are placeholders — production team must rotate all credentials before go-live
+- All passwords in values files are placeholders — production team must rotate all credentials before go-live
 - TURNS (TURN over TLS/443) disabled — enable in `jitsi-values.yaml` once DNS is active
 - Grafana ingress disabled — access via port-forward until DNS is active
 - `jenkins` kernel is significantly older (5.15.0-60) than `srv-deploy-eng` (5.15.0-174) — update before production
+- Self-signed TLS cert currently in use — will be replaced automatically by cert-manager once DNS is live